rahuls98/StockPortfolio/res/DESIGN-README.txt

 CHANGES (Assignment 6):
 We now have GUI support for the application.
 The old text based interface is still supported.
 We created a new model to support long term investment operations using the visitor design pattern.
+We have created an interface with a single operation method that is implemented by the new functionality classes that the application now supports(Dollar Cost Averaging, etc.)
 This enables us to support any number of future investment operations on the portfolio without editing the existing portfolio model.
+We also enabled Buying & Selling of partial stocks.

 1. Model - This is where all the computation and functionality resides.
 The PortfolioModel is the main model of our implementation and is the only public class in the model folder.